ahmedhagag900/problem_solving/README.md

-# problem_solving
+# CodeForces
-This repository contains solutions of codeforces problems i've solved
+This repository contains my solutions to Codeforces problems.
+These solutions are provided "as is" - I give no guarantees that they will work as expected.